Warrentinna

 Warrentinna is a rural locality in the local government area of Dorset in the North-east region of Tasmania.
 It is located about 35 km north-east of the town of Scottsdale.
-The 2016 census determined a population of nil for the state suburb of Warrentinna.
+The 2016 census determined a population of zero for the state suburb of Warrentinna.

 History

 Warrentinna was gazetted as a locality in 1969.
 The name is an Aboriginal word describing the area.

 The Warrentinna goldfield was discovered by "Black Louey" in 1879.
 A township was set up in 1891.
 The miners exploited a number of reefs as tributers to various companies, and the township of Warrentinna was established.

 Nearby the Mara siding on the Launceston and North East Railroad was established and later renamed to Warrentinna, when the railway was extended to Herrick in 1919.

 The largest mine was Golden Mara closed in 1921, and the town was abandoned.
 Due to subsequent forestry operations there are no remains of the township, although there is still evidence of mining in the forest which is considered of regional historical significance.